 If you have a high A1C or serious health issues, then your chances of getting approved for a traditional term or whole life insurance policy is very low.
 But there are some other options you could consider, though not the most attractive.

 Guaranteed issue life insurance is something you could look into if you are really set on having some form of life insurance coverage in place.
 This is pretty much what it sounds like – it has a guaranteed approval for most people.
-I think the only applicants excluded are those diagnosed with AIDS or anyone who has been given less than 2 years to live.

 Another option is to get a policy through a group, such as life insurance through your job or school.
 Group policies don’t require a medical exam or any disclosure of health issues.
 Many type 1 diabetics obtain life insurance protection through this route.